LearnersGuild/curriculum-app/phases/4/README.md

 ## Support

 In phase 4, learners can expect to be working closely with an SEP throughout the week.
-SEPs will spend time pairing with learners on the development of solutions for issues in an OSS project’s repo (typically hosted on github).
 In the course of working on an open issue (either a bug fix, feature, or chore), SEPs will support learners in one or more of the following ways:

 - Reviewing learners' code thoroughly, offering suggestions and feedback
 - Doing live code reviews for all learners to observe and particpate in